-Expression of a functional eotaxin (CC chemokine ligand 11) receptor CCR3 by human dendritic cells
+Expression of a functional eotaxin (CC chemokine ligand 11) receptor CCR3 by human dendritic cells (PDF)

 Beaulieu,Sylvie; Robbiani,Davide F.; Du,Xixuan; Rodrigues,Elaine; Ignatius,Ralf; Wei,Yang; Ponath,Paul; Young,James W.; Pope,Melissa; Steinman,Ralph M.; Mojsov,Svetlana